A THOUSAND WORDS - Alex Waterhouse-Hayward's blog on pictures, plants, politics and whatever else is on his mind.

 As far as I can figure it Vancouver, known at one time for the best strip parlours now only has three within its city.
 They are Brandy's (not far from where Gary Talor used to hold court), the Cecil Hotel and Tony Ricci's No 5 Orange.
 I would assert that the days remaining for these three are limited.
 They are unable to compete in this age of instant communication with ever so "intimate" chats on line with people we don't know or "visits" to porn sites with our credit cards in hand.
 While the strip joints were loud we could at least say we were going to converse with friends.
 How can that compete with the comfort of a monitor at home.
 The beer in one hand and the other....

 In those days I could walk to any of the joints and the man at the bar would slide a glass of soda water in my direction with a smile.
 They all knew my preferences.
 And so did I. But I no longer go to those remaining strip joints of our city.
 Peter Busby's firm is going to soon demolish the Cecil.
 Not too long ago I was chatting with Ricci and asked him if he had any plans.
-His answer, "I don't how how to do anything else.
+His answer, "I don't know how to do anything else.
 This joint, for better or worse is my life."
-I have not seen Gary Taylor for some years but I do think that in spite of everything that others might say these men did give us some pleasure, that in retrospect wasn't all that shabby.
+I have not seen Gary Taylor for some years but I do think that in spite of everything that others might say these men did give us pleasure, that in retrospect wasn't all that shabby.

 Ansel Adams, Compaction, Múzquiz & Buicks